Alan Doherty's things anyone setting up a sender policy framework record properly should know

 aka 'if checking sender-id just accept all forgeries from everyone'

 * Trust : can extend beyond machines you own/operate if you trust the owner/operator. example you send via a smarthost(s) ip(s) in providernameX as you already trust the provider and must assume they will assist to stop their other customers from forging email sent as you via this/these same smarthost(s) it is equally safe to trust the providers server netblock (if provider suggests/says no others operate machines within it) as it gives them the ability to move/replace/expand, and gives you no greater attack surface in real termsLast updated Sept.
 2017 Alan Doherty

-Yes its a test for people to donate money to me if any of the free software or advice given was worthwhile, but if just feeling generous feel free to give me money if you like.
+Please feel free to donate Pizza/Beer/Candy/IoT gadget money to me if any of the free software or advice given was worthwhile to you.